WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/66_Revelation/Rev_3.md

 The one who conquers, I will grant him to sit with me on my throne, as I also conquered and sat down with my Father on his throne.

 ###### 22
-He who has an ear, let him hear what the Spirit says to the churches.'" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He who has an ear, let him hear what the Spirit says to the churches.'"

 ***